Skip to Content

 Shawarma is a Middle Eastern meat dish that is a popular street food.

-The Greek version of a shawarma is a Gyro, which will often include pork.
+The Greek version of a shawarma is a gyro, which will often include pork.

-Both names (Doner and Gyro) indicated turning or spinning and in fact the name shawarma comes from the Turkish form of the Arabic word for turn or spin.
+Both names (doner and gyro) indicated turning or spinning, and in fact the name shawarma comes from the Turkish form of the Arabic word for turn or spin.

 Shawarma is made from different types of meat that can be used together to create it.
 These include, lamb, turkey, chicken, and beef.